-PCB Announces COVID-19 Protocols For Domestic Season - UrduPoint
+PCB Announces Covid-19 Protocols For Domestic Season - UrduPoint

-To ensure health and safety of players, officials and all other stakeholders, the Pakistan Cricket Board (PCB) here Tuesday announced comprehensive COVID-19 protocols for the 2020-21 domestic season, which begins on Sept 30 with the National T20 Cup
+To ensure health and safety of players, officials and all other stakeholders, the Pakistan Cricket Board announced comprehensive Covid-19 protocols for the 2020-21 domestic season, which begins on 30 September with the National T20 Cup

 While traveling to the central stations, the players and support staff personnel will not be allowed to use public transportation, except for air-travel.
 Upon their arrival at the central stations, they will undergo a disinfection process and will be afforded separate accommodation.